weifengliu-ssslab/Benchmark_SpGEMM_using_CSR/README.md

 <br><hr>
 <h3>Introduction</h3>

-This is the source code of the paper
+This is the source code of two papers:

-Weifeng Liu and Brian Vinter, "An Efficient GPU General Sparse Matrix-Matrix Multiplication for Irregular Data," Parallel and Distributed Processing Symposium, 2014 IEEE 28th International (IPDPS '14), pp.370-381, 19-23 May 2014.
+(1) Weifeng Liu and Brian Vinter, "An Efficient GPU General Sparse Matrix-Matrix Multiplication for Irregular Data," Parallel and Distributed Processing Symposium, 2014 IEEE 28th International (IPDPS '14), pp.370-381, 19-23 May 2014.

-The paper is downloadable at <a href="http://dx.doi.org/10.1109/IPDPS.2014.47">http://dx.doi.org/10.1109/IPDPS.2014.47</a>.
+The paper is downloadable at <a href="http://dx.doi.org/10.1109/IPDPS.2014.47">IEEE Xplore</a>.

 A preprint version and its IPDPS '14 slides can be found inside the repository.

+(2) Weifeng Liu and Brian Vinter, "A Framework for General Sparse Matrix-Matrix Multiplication on GPUs and Heterogeneous Processors," Preprint submitted to Journal of Parallel and Distributed Computing (JPDC), 2015.

+The preprint paper is downloadable at <a href="http://arxiv.org/abs/1504.05022">arXiv</a>.

 Contact: Weifeng Liu (weifeng.liu _at_ nbi.ku.dk) and/or Brian Vinter (vinter _at_ nbi.ku.dk).